grafana/agent/README.md

 ## Contributing

-Any contributions are welcome and details can be found [here](./cmd/agent/DEVELOPERS.md).
+Any contributions are welcome and details can be found [in our developers guide](./cmd/agent/DEVELOPERS.md).